youwen5/zen.typ/README.md

 # zen.typ

-A beautifully handcrafted Typst template forked from [dvdtyp](https://typst.app/universe/package/dvdtyp/), for the stubborn martian hacker.
+A beautifully handcrafted Typst template forked from [dvdtyp](https://typst.app/universe/package/dvdtyp/), for the stubborn enlightened mathematician.

 > It is a tale as old as time.
 A melodramatic, LaTeX dwelling mathematician,
 > envious of the features of modern word processors, spirals into despair